Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 1hr

 ### 2025-06-03 - The Final Day
 Time to lock in.
-Finished stegsolve, added gif functionality with Souvik, added some flourishes to the GUI
+Completely added and finished stegsolve, added gif functionality and added some minor flourishes to the GUI.
+StegoJam is now at version 2.01 which is nice.
+Fixed a LOT of bugs with Souvik.
+Terminal line args completely removed in favor of GUI, and I believe that this was for the best.
+We are finally free.

+3hr